Barneys New York: 2010-2020

 In May 2012, Perry Capital acquired a majority ownership of the company, which reduced its $590 million debt to $50 million.
 It will have three seats on the seven-member board.
 The former majority owner Istithmar World as well as new investor Yucaipa Cos will also be on the board as will current executive chairman Mark Lee.

 In December 2013, Women's Wear Daily announced that the retailer would return to the portion of its original Seventh Avenue site being vacated by bankrupt Loehmann's.
 In January 2014, Barneys announced that it would feature transgender models in its upcoming advertisement campaign.

 In February 2016, Barneys New York returned to its original Seventh Avenue location in Chelsea opening a four-story flagship store.
 Daniella Vitale was named chief executive officer, succeeding Lee, in February 2017.

-2019–present
+2019 bankruptcy

+On August 6, 2019, Barneys New York filed for bankruptcy once more.
+15 of the 22 stores closed as part of the bankruptcy filing, including Barneys locations in Las Vegas, Boston, Chicago, Seattle, Los Angeles, New York, and Philadelphia; and all but two of its outlet stores.